-Most loggias are part of the house, open on one side, and are distinguished by arches and columns.
-If the term is used to describe an outdoor area of a house that is not a historical landmark, the term is probably a pretentious word for a patio, porch or balcony thought up by a real estate agent or the committee of a home and garden tour.
-Don't feel inadequate if your home doesn't have a loggia -- it probably does, in some form or other.
+Most loggias are part of a house and are distinguished by arches and columns.
+If the term is used to describe an outdoor area of a house that is not a historical landmark, it's probably just serving as a glamorous word for a patio, porch, or balcony thought up by a real estate agent or creative committee of a home and garden tour.
+But that doesn't mean homes that aren't historical can't have loggias in some form or another.

 Loggias in Contemporary Design